 Our project should look similar to this:

-If we wanted to search for various keywords (e.g. search for one job, scrape all results and then repeat the search for another), we can follow the instructions on this tutorial to create a JSON list of those words or this tutorial to copy a list of those words from Google Sheets.
+If we want to search for various keywords (e.g. search for one job, scrape all results and then repeat the search for another), we can follow the instructions on this tutorial to create a JSON list of those words or this tutorial to copy a list of those words from Google Sheets.

-You can optionally click on "selection1" to rename it to something more descriptive such as "jobType".
-Then click on the "+" button next to "Select & Extract jobType" and choose a Click command.
+You can optionally click on "selection1" to rename it to something more descriptive such as "jobSearchExclusion".
+Then click on the "+" button next to "Select & Extract jobSearchExclusion" and choose a Click command.
 When asked if this is a "next page" button, click on "No".
 Since we will be performing more actions on this page we can select the "Continue executing the current template" option and click on "Stay on Current Template".

 You can repeat this step if you would like to check any of the other boxes.

-You could also have ParseHub iterate through all of the items on the list, clicking into the results to extract data and returning to the next item on the list by following the instructions on the second section of the drop-down options tutorial.
+You could also have ParseHub iterate through all of the items on the list, clicking into the results to extract data and returning to the next item on the list by following the instructions in the second section of the drop-down options tutorial.

 Because our search button will redirect us to a page of results, when the Click command pop-up loads, click on "No" again when asked if this is a "next page" button and this time choose "Create New Template", which you can rename to "results".
 Click on "Create New Template".